Toward General-Purpose Robots via Foundation Models: A Survey and Meta-Analysis

 BibTeX

-and Nikhil Keetha and Seungchan Kim and Yaqi Xie and Tianyi Zhang and Shibo Zhao
+Nikhil Keetha and Seungchan Kim and Yaqi Xie and Tianyi Zhang and Hao-Shu Fang and Shibo Zhao

-and Dhruv Batra and Xiaolong Wang and Sebastian Scherer and Zsolt Kira and
+Matthew Johnson-Roberson and Dhruv Batra and Xiaolong Wang and Sebastian Scherer and Chen Wang

 title = {Toward General-Purpose Robots via Foundation Models: A Survey and Meta-Analysis},